Improving Topological Detection of Weather Regimes in climate dynamical systems: Methods

 \begin{enumerate} \item \textbf{Normalization.} Each coordinate of the data set is normalized to have unit variance.
 The resulting data set is denoted by $X$.

-\item \textbf{Evaluation of KDE or Centrality} A scalar function is chosen—either Gaussian KDE, binning, or centrality with $k$ neighbors $C_k$—and its value is computed at each data point.
+\item \textbf{Evaluation of Density or Centrality.} We choose either Gaussian KDE, direct binning, or the centrality function \(C_k\) to assign a scalar value to each data point.
+Local densities are estimated using \texttt{scipy.stats.gaussian\_kde} with Scott’s rule for bandwidth selection.
+The distance-to-measure function \(d_k\) is computed using \(k\)-nearest neighbors (scikit-learn) via root-mean-square distances, and the centrality function \(C_k\) is obtained by min--max normalization followed by inversion.

-\item \textbf{Density or centrality thresholding.}
+\item \textbf{Density or Centrality Thresholding.}

 A filtration is constructed by selecting a sequence of percentiles $p_1 < p_2 < \dots < p_l$.
-For each percentile $p_i$, we form a subsample $X_{p_i}$ containing the top $p_i$-percent of points—those with the highest KDE densities or, when using centrality, the highest centrality values.
+For each percentile $p_i$, we form a subsample $X_{p_i}$ containing the top $p_i\%$ of points—those with the highest KDE values or, when using centrality, the highest centrality values.

-\item \textbf{Persistent homology} is then computed on each $X_{p_i}$ using the \texttt{Gudhi} library.
-From each persistence diagram, birth and death times, and the longest-lived connected components are extracted.
-We also use \texttt{Persloop} to compute representative cycles of the longest-lived loops.
-For visual simplicity, only the five longest-lived features are considered; for the data considered here, no essential information is lost by this restriction \cite{straus2007circulation, strommen2023topological}.
+\item \textbf{Persistent Homology.} Persistent homology is computed on each \(X_{p_i}\) using the \texttt{Gudhi} library.
+From each persistence diagram, we extract the longest-lived connected components and loops, along with their birth and death times.
+Representative cycles for the longest-lived loops are computed using \texttt{Persloop}.
+For clarity, only the five longest-lived features are retained; in our datasets, this does not remove any significant topological structure \citep{straus2007circulation, strommen2023topological}.
+The main computational settings follow those of S23.

-\item \textbf{Bifiltration.} Steps (2)--(4) are repeated for \(P = 10\%, 20\%, \dots, 100\%\), producing a family of subsamples filtered by either density or centrality.
-These thresholds are sufficient for the datasets used here, though finer thresholds may be helpful for more complex dynamics. \end{enumerate}
+\item \textbf{Bifiltration.} Steps (2)–(4) are repeated for \(P = 10\%, 20\%, \dots, 100\%\), producing a family of subsamples filtered by either density or centrality.
+These thresholds are sufficient for the datasets considered here, although finer discretizations may be useful for more complex dynamics. \end{enumerate}